-The complainant may bring someone along to provide support for them at the meeting.
+A complainant may bring someone along to the panel meeting to provide support.
 This can be a relative or friend.
 Generally, we do not encourage either party to bring legal representatives to the committee meeting.
 However, there may be occasions when legal representation is appropriate.
 For instance, if a school employee is called as a witness in a complaint meeting, they may wish to be supported by union and/or legal representation.